When Good People Go Bad (Judges 7-9)

 Why would God do this?
 In Judges 7:2, God said, "You have too many men.
 I cannot deliver Midian into their hands, or Israel would boast against me, 'My own strength has saved me.'"
 One of the great dangers we face is that if God uses us, or if God grants us success, then we'll take the credit.

 So picture you're Gideon.
 Remember that he was scared.
 God takes someone who was scared, somebody that is compared in this chapter to a barley loaf – plain, tasteless, bland.
-God takes what meagre resources he had and strips them away, leaving him with practically nothing.
+God takes what meager resources he had and strips them away, leaving him with practically nothing.
 As far as we know, God doesn't give him any battle plan.
 God just left him there with the assurance that everything would work out.

 What happens next is brilliant.
 I don't know how Gideon came up with the idea, but he knew that if he had each of his 300 warriors act like army officers, the Midianites may get confused and think there's a massive army rather than just 300 guys.
 Ordinarily, only army officers used trumpets to give directions.
 The plan worked.
 The 300 guys blew the trumpets; the Midianites thought that behind each trumpet was a massive number or troops.
 They panicked and turned on each other.
 Gideon's plan worked.
 It shouldn't have, but it did.

 It gets even better.
-Gideon had to face down an additional problem.
-At the beginning of chapter 8, one of the tribes of Israel, the Ephraimites, complained that they've been left out of the battle.
+Gideon had to face an additional problem.
+At the beginning of chapter 8, one of the tribes of Israel, the Ephraimites, complained that they'd been left out of the battle.
 They killed two of the Midianite leaders, but they hadn't been part of the battle and victory from the beginning.

 Gideon's just defeated the enemy; now he has to deal with grumbling among his own people.
 How is he going to handle this?
 His response is brilliant.
 He talks them down.
 He gives them an incredibly diplomatic answer: "What have I accomplished compared to you?
 The leftover grapes from your tribe are better than the best grapes from my tribe."
 In other words, they accomplished far more than he did.
 Not only is Gideon a mighty warrior, he's also a diplomat who defuses tensions among his people.